marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	If you turn this on, you allow for sell or buy offers made by the respective subject.

 set quantities
-	allows to set quantities (otherwise quantity is always 1).
+	Allows to set quantities (otherwise quantity is always 1).
 With quantities, prices are set as price/unit.

 hide ID
 	allows to disable the ID.
 The ID is needed for sell and buy offers to be send to a specific person.
 E.g. if the buyer can make buy offers, she needs the ID of the seller to send the offer to.